EMS Subjects

 Emergency Care Attendant (ECA)

 Basic First Aid - This is about the same as you would get at a Red Cross first aid class.
-This usually includes CPR etc. This level is often referred to as "First Responder" training.
+This usually includes CPR etc. They are often trained in the use of AED's on cardiac arrest patients.
+This level is sometimes referred to as "First Responder" training.
 People who may come in contact with the sick or injured, but patient care is NOT their primary function, may be trained to this level.
 People such as police officers and helicopter pilots often receive this training.

 NOTE: I recently received an email questioning this description of the "ECA" certification.
 The email stated that ECA and "EMT-B" were about the same and that "ECA's everywhere would be appalled to see that your site says how they are trained.
 Especially after attending over 70 hours of classroom time over many weeks."
-They also said.
-"The only 2 differences are Combi-Tube airways, and EMT-B's have many clinical hours to do."
+They also compared ECA to EMT-B. "The only 2 differences are Combi-Tube airways, and EMT-B's have many clinical hours to do."

 Please allow me to quote a couple other sites and I will let you decide.